NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 ## Set up webhooks

-This application uses webhooks to assign the member role on account creation.
+This application uses webhooks to assign the member role on account creation and to delete posts on account deletion.

 ### Set up endpoint